-I totally agree that Patriarchy and Monotheism poisoned not only our way of life, but our way of thinking and our perception of the universe.
-But there is no reconciliation between two struggling forces without the existence of the third alternative – principle.
-Instead labelling all the sexual energies androgynous, we should understand that there are three distinctive, equally active energies.
+I agree that Patriarchy and Monotheism poisoned not only our way of life but our way of thinking and our perception of the universe.
+However, there is no reconciliation between two struggling forces without the existence of the third alternative – principle.
+Instead of labelling all the sexual energies androgynous, we should understand that there are three distinctive, equally active energies.

-On the other hand, Jodorowsky open the door to group, respectively couple-therapy by offering in depth analyses of the relationship between different cards and aspects.
+On the other hand, Jodorowsky opens the door to the group, respectively couple-therapy by offering in-depth analyses of the relationship between different cards and aspects.
 My only footnote regarding this issue would be that I think the identifying of the archetypes in some cases are erroneous.

-Another key aspect is that Jodorowsky claim that ‘the four Suits of the Tarot are not the four elements of alchemy or other systems (Sword/Air, Cup/Water, Pentacles/Earth, and Wand/Fire).”
+Another key aspect is that Jodorowsky claims that ‘the four Suits of the Tarot are not the four elements of alchemy or other systems (Sword/Air, Cup/Water, Pentacles/Earth, and Wand/Fire).”

-No offence, but Jodorowsky obviously has no minimal astrological knowledge and without those, it’s impossible to understand the Alchemical parallels.
+No offence, but Jodorowsky obviously has no minimal astrological knowledge, and without those, it is impossible to understand the Alchemical parallels.

 In order to provide an efficient reading methodology, Jodorowsky tried to reinvent the wheel without knowing and understanding its primary structure and functions.

 He is lack of astrological knowledge and references is disarming.